borasaygac/Bachelor_Thesis/README.md

 ## Example CNFs
 Some example CNFs from SAT 2006 Competition, some created by the random Horn generator, 1 nested (which is also co-nested) example, and some base (relatively small and easy) CNFs.

+# Final Remarks

+I would like to sincerely thank Dr Jan Johannsen for his help, guidance, and mentorship throughout this project, thesis, and his teaching in the SAT Solving class.